Toh Wei Soong: 2018 Commonwealth Games

-At the 2018 Commonwealth Games held in Gold Coast, Australia, Toh won the first para-swimming medal for Singapore in the Men's 50 metre freestyle S7 event, obtaining a bronze medal.
+At the 2018 Commonwealth Games held on the Gold Coast, Australia, Toh won the first para-swimming medal for Singapore in the men's 50 metre freestyle S7 event, obtaining a bronze medal.
 He is also the second person to win a swimming medal for Singapore at the Commonwealth Games, following up on Joseph Schooling's silver medal at the 2014 Commonwealth Games in Glasgow, UK.

 2018 Asian Para Games

 At the 2018 Asian Para Games held in Jakarta, Indonesia, Toh won the first medal for Singapore at the 2018 Asian Para Games, obtaining a gold medal in the Men's 50 metre freestyle S7 event on the first day of competition, beating competitors Daisuke Ejima from Japan and Ernie Gawilan from the Philippines.
-He went on to win another gold medal in the Men's 100 metre freestyle S7 event as well as a bronze medal in the Men's 100 metre backstroke S7 event, becoming the most decorated Singaporean athlete of the Games.
+He won another gold medal in the Men's 100 metre freestyle S7 event and a bronze medal in the Men's 100 metre backstroke S7 event, becoming the most decorated Singaporean athlete of the Games.